Keating government: Terms in office

 Three years later, Keating again led the party to the 1996 federal election, in which it was soundly defeated by the John Howard-led Liberal-National Coalition: the Liberals won 75 seats, and the National Party a further 19 to Labor's 49.
 Keating then resigned from Parliament on 23 April.

 Keating's personal style

 Keating was a combative Parliamentarian.
 Author and journalist Peter Hartcher described him as "famed for his flair with an insult".

 In his earlier career as Treasurer, Keating once said of Opposition Leader John Howard, "From this day onwards Mr Howard will wear his leadership like a crown of thorns and in the Parliament I will do everything I can to crucify him."
 Other colourful invective he employed in the Parliament to describe political opponents included "brain-damaged", "mangy maggot" and "scumbags".
-In 1992, Keating refused to allow his Treasurer John Dawkins to appear before a senate estimates committee and described the Upper House of the Parliament as consisting of "unrepresentative swill".
+In 1992, Keating refused to allow his Treasurer John Dawkins to appear before a senate estimates committee and described the Senate as consisting of "unrepresentative swill".
 During John Hewson's tenure as Opposition Leader, he once said that being challenged by Hewson was like "being flogged by a wet lettuce".